Novel amidases of two Aminobacter sp. strains: Biotransformation experiments and elucidation of gene sequences

 The amidase activities of two Aminobacter sp. strains (DSM24754 and DSM24755) towards the aryl-substituted substrates phenylhydantoin, indolylmethyl hydantoin, D,L-6-phenyl-5,6-dihydrouracil (PheDU) and para-chloro-D,L-6-phenyl-5,6-dihydrouracil were compared.
 Both strains showed hydantoinase and dihydropyrimidinase activity by hydrolyzing all substrates to the corresponding N-carbamoyl-α- or N-carbamoyl-β-amino acids.
 However, carbamoylase activity and thus a further degradation of these products to α- and β-amino acids was not detected.
 Additionally, the genes coding for a dihydropyrimidinase and a carbamoylase of Aminobacter sp.
 DSM24754 were elucidated.
 For Aminobacter sp.
 DSM24755 a dihydropyrimidinase gene flanked by two genes coding for putative ABC transporter proteins was detected.
 The deduced amino acid sequences of both dihydropyrimidinases are highly similar to the well-studied dihydropyrimidinase of Sinorhizobium meliloti CECT4114.
 The latter enzyme is reported to accept substituted hydantoins and dihydropyrimidines as substrates.
 The deduced amino acid sequence of the carbamoylase gene shows a high similarity to the very thermostable enzyme of Pseudomonas sp.
 KNK003A.

 Hydantoinases (EC 18.104.22.168) were thought to be the microbial counterparts of eukaryotic dihydropyrimidinases.
 For this reason the terms hydantoinase and dihydropyrimidinase are used synonymously in EC nomenclature.
 The eukaryotic enzymes catalyze the second step in the reductive pyrimidine degradation pathway by hydrolyzing the dihydropyrimidines dihydrouracil and dihydrothymine to the corresponding N-carbamoyl-β-amino acids (Vogels and van der Drift1976).
 However, several hydantoinases are reported to lack the ability of hydrolyzing these natural substrates, e.g. D-hydantoinase from Bacillus thermocatenulatus GH-2, phenylhydantoinase from Escherichia coli and hydantoinase from Agrobacterium sp.
 IP 1–671 (Kim et al. 2000; Park et al.1999;Runser and Meyer 1993).
 Therefore the natural function of hydantoinases is still unclear.

 Apart from that, hydantoinases are of high interest as they are utilized for the biocatalytic production of unnatural enantiopure α-amino acids.
 In the so called hydantoinase process a racemic hydantoin is converted to a D- or L-N-carbamoyl-α-amino acid and subsequently to a chiral D- or L-α-amino acid applying a hydantoin racemase, a D- or L-specific hydantoinase and finally a D- or L-specific N-carbamoylase (see Figure 1A).
 This industrially applied process has a theoretical yield of 100%.
 Nowadays there is also a rising demand for optically pure β-amino acids.
 These compounds are promising building blocks for pharmaceuticals and fine chemicals (Seebach and Gardiner 2008).
 However, the efficient production of chiral β-amino acids is still a challenging task (Weiner et al. 2010).

 In a previous study we tested the potential of using a modified hydantoinase process for the production of optically pure β-amino acids (see Figure 1B).
 We demonstrated that three recombinant D-hydantoinases were able to convert aryl-substituted dihydropyrimidines to the corresponding N-carbamoyl-β-amino acids.
 Additionally, we detected several bacterial strains exhibiting activity towards aryl-substituted dihydropyrimidines.
 Several bacterial isolates, among them Aminobacter sp.
-DSM24755, showed an enantioselective conversion of phenyldihydrouracil (Engel et al.
+DSM24755, showed an enantioselective conversion of phenyldihydrouracil (Engel et al. 2011).

 Here we report the dihydropyrimidinase and hydantoinase activities of two Aminobacter strains.
 Moreover the genes coding for a carbamoylase and a dihydropyrimidinase for Aminobacter sp.
 DSM24754 and a gene coding for another dihydropyrimidinase for Aminobacter sp.
 DSM24755 are described.